doberman/dbrmn-circular-calendar/README.md

 ## Environments

 This tiny project has a production environment, connected to the `main` branch.
-We use PR preview on render, to review and test the code before hand.
+We use PR preview on Firebase, to review and test the code before hand.

 ## Tests